 With the arrival of Thomas Edison, Henry Ford and Harvey Firestone in the late 1800s, the Fort Myers region began its rise as a destination for the wealthy and adventurous.
 Teddy Roosevelt, Edna St. Vincent Millay, Zane Grey and Mary Roberts Rinehart were among those who went to the area to fish for tarpon.
 Others began to discover Fort Myers' natural charms, and today it is one of Florida's fastest-growing tourist areas.

 Fort Myers is rich with history.
 The impressive Edison & Ford Estates demonstrate the important role the two inventors, particularly Edison, played in the development of modern conveniences and of Fort Myers itself.
 Other attractions deal with history and science.
-If you are visiting with children, you should consider the Butterfly Estates in Fort Myers, or a day in Cape Coral, which features a hands-on science museum and a water park.
+If you are visiting with children, you should consider the Butterfly Estates in Fort Myers, or a day in Cape Coral, which features a number of parks, including a water park.

 For beaches, shelling, wildlife and some interesting museums, head to Sanibel Island.

-Nightclubs are few and far between in Fort Myers; go to nearby Fort Myers Beach for the best selection.
+Nightclubs have become more plentiful in downtown Fort Myers in recent years, but go to nearby Fort Myers Beach for a good selection of casual spots.
 Some restaurants have bars, and you might try asking the locals for their favorite spots.

-Fort Myers' culinary scene has something for everyone, from Mexican food to French and German fare.
-Restaurants tend to come and go in the downtown area.
-However, on the nearby islands of Sanibel and Captiva, you'll find a handful of longtime favorite restaurants, and most feature fresh seafood as a specialty.
-The Fort Myers area is known for its ethnic diversity, and the dining options you find there reflect that diversity.
+Fort Myers' culinary scene has something for everyone, from Mexican food to French and fusion fare.
+Downtown and the islands are hotspots for robust dining scenes.
+The neighborhood around Florida Gulf Coast University in south Fort Myers has blossomed in recent years, including restaurants in Gulf Coast Town Center, University Village Shops and Miromar Outlets.
+Most feature fresh seafood as a specialty.
+The Cape Coral area is known for its ethnic diversity, and the dining options you find there reflect that diversity.

 Dining out is a major activity in this area and delicious choices are plentiful, so don't hesitate to ask a local for a favorite spot.
 Most attire is casual, especially on Fort Myers Beach and Sanibel and Captiva islands.
 However, ask about the dress code if planning dinner at a restaurant that requires reservations.